 This is a two-year, part-time, classroom-based program that does not require Chicago residence; students attend a series of classroom-based intensive sessions at our Chicago & Evanston Campus and complete the project remotely.
 Program begins each Summer Quarter ONLY.

 For a detailed description of each course, see our Course Description.

 Per The Graduate School part-time rate, the tuition for 2017-2018 is $6,195.00 per course.
 The Master's program consists of ten courses.

-We offer scholarship opportunities that will provide 50 percent of the tuition costs for the first year of the Master of Science degree program.
-Scholarships are renewable for the second year of study contingent upon good academic standing.
+The Program offers scholarship opportunities that will provide 50% of the tuition costs for the first year of the Master of Science degree program.

 While delivering healthcare for 34 years as a Clinical Nurse Specialist at DeKalb Medical in Georgia, Nancy served on the Quality & Performance Improvement Department and was excited to study the etiology of error and impacting outcomes through performance improvement.
 Nancy had a goal of becoming the Patient Safety Officer of her facility; therefore, she sought additional graduate training.
 Within her first year of the Master's Program at Northwestern, Nancy exceeded her goal and was appointed Director of Patient Safety & Infection Prevention at DeKalb Medical.
 Currently, Nancy is the System Director of Patient Safety for Piedmont Healthcare and was appointed President of the National Association for Healthcare Quality in 2017.

 Nancy D. Curdy, MSN, RN